trozler/whereAmI/README.md

 # whereAmI

-A ten line shell script that returns you your ip address and its geolocation.
+A one line shell script that returns you your ip address and its geolocation.

  <p align="center">
     <img src="./promo/blondguy.jpg">